|Latest stable release: 0.0.19|

 - Qucs, briefly for Quite Universal Circuit Simulator, is a circuit simulator with graphical user interface (GUI).
-The GUI is based on Qt® by Trolltech®.
+The GUI is based on Qt® by Digia®.
 The software aims to support all kinds of circuit simulation types, e.g. DC, AC, S-parameter, Harmonic Balance analysis, noise analysis, etc.

 - Qucsator, the simulation backend, is a command line circuit simulator.
 It takes a network list in a certain format as input and outputs a Qucs dataset.
 It has been programmed for usage in the Qucs project but may also be used by other applications.

-Operating SystemQucs is currently developed under the GNU/Linux OS using the standard autotools with no special effort to support other operating systems.
-Qucs is said to be successfully compiled and run on Solaris, NetBSD, FreeBSD, MacOS, Windows and Cygwin... help is needed!
+Operating SystemsQucs is currently developed under the GNU/Linux OS using the standard autotools with no special effort to support other operating systems.
+However Qucs is said to be successfully compiled and run on Windows, Solaris, NetBSD, FreeBSD, macOS, Cygwin... help is needed!

 LicenseQucs is released under the GPL license and so it is free for free programmers and users!

 visitors since 2005/04/27